 I often joke that my real job is “attending conferences and meetups,” which you may have heard if you’ve seen me introduce myself at an event.
 While obviously that’s not exactly true, I do usually find myself attending at least one conference per month (usually a WordCamp or something in the design and technology field)… Read More

-UPDATE: Template Hierarchy graphic has been updated to include the new singular.php, part of core as of WordPress 4.3.
-Get your updated graphics here: And of course, hop on over to Rami Abraham’s wphierarchy.com to see this graphic in action!
+UPDATE: Template Hierarchy graphic has been updated to include all the new and removed templates since version 4.4, including oEmbeds and the new Post/Page Template workflow.
+And of course, hop on over to wphierarchy.com to see this graphic in action!
 As a person with a passion for infographics and simplifying the display of data, I… Read More